A High Performance Team

-These are the key metrics to track, make visible, and strive to improve which lead to more effective teams.
+These are the key metrics to track, make visible, and strive to improve which leads to more effective teams.

 The second category of capabilities is architectural and includes “use a loosely coupled architecture” and “architect for empowered teams.”
 These are more organizational than team capabilities (by my hierarchy above) and Amazon’s push for SOA is a clear example of this.
 Individual teams can use whatever technology they want (empowerment), but they must expose their functionality through interfaces that can be externally or internally consumable (loose coupling).